melsman/melsman.github.io/papers.md

 * Christian Andreetta, Vivien Begot, Jost Berthold, Martin Elsman, Troels Henriksen, Maj-Britt Nordfang, and Cosmin Oancea. __A Financial Benchmark for GPGPU Compilation__.
 DIKU Technical Report no 2015/02.
 ISSN 0107-8283.
-Extended version of CPC'15 paper.
+Extended version of CPC '15 paper.
 January 2015. [pdf](/pdf/finbenchmarkTR2015.pdf).

 * Martin Elsman. __A Framework for Cut-Off Incremental Recompilation and Inter-Module Optimization__.
 IT University of Copenhagen, Denmark.
 IT